TherryHilaire/TherryHilaire/README.md

 - ***Current Project***

-  * I stopped because of school.
+  * I am currently working on my own startup MaKlass.

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using Neovim under Pop!_OS.
+Daily using Neovim and sometime VSCodium under Artix Linux.

 - ***Work Experience***